-Around three-quarters of a Tetra Pak carton by weight is paperboard.
+Around 75 percent of a Tetra Pak carton by weight is paperboard.
 Although we don’t own or manage any forests, we apply our purchasing power to promote sustainable forest management.

 As a major user of paperboard, we have a responsibility to ensure the world's forests are managed in a socially, environmentally and economically sound way.
 We are working to ensure 100 percent of the paperboard in our packages is from certified sources.
 We do this by joining up with suppliers, non-governmental organisations and other stakeholders to promote responsible forest management and strengthen traceability through certification and labelling.